eightsmile/cfa/Economics.md

 ### FX

+#### PPP

+- Absolute PPP - FX is determined purely by price level.

+- Relative PPP - percentage change in the spot exchange rate (%ΔS*f/d*) will be completely determined by the difference between foreign and domestic inflation rates (Π*f* -Π*d*)

+    FX is determined by Inflation rate.

+    Ex ante PPP - FX is determined by Expected Inflation not actual inflation.

 #### Spread of Ask-bid

 - Large trade would increase the spread.
     -  **Transaction size** can affect the bid–offer spread. **Wider spreads on larger trades reflect the greater difficulty the dealer faces in “laying off” the FX risk in the interbank market.**
 - Credit Rating.
     - A client’s credit risk can be a factor because a client with a **poor credit profile may be quoted a wider bid–offer spread** than one with good credit, reflecting the greater settlement risk.
+    - If has other choice, credit rating is not the most important factor in deterring the spread
+- Currency Pair
+    - Popularity of currencies in the pair would matter.

 #### Current Account Imbalances and the Determination of Exchange Rates